noxthot/ss22_julia_workshop/pages/hpc/pi.md

 \figenvsource{Simulation of the Monte Carlo Method for computing &pi;.}{/assets/pages/hpc/Pi_30K.gif}{}{https://commons.wikimedia.org/wiki/File:Pi_30K.gif}

 The algorithm therefore becomes:
-1. For a given number $M$ of uniformly scattered points in the quadrant determine if these points are in the circle (distance less than 1) or not.
-We call the number of points in the circle $N$.
+1. For a given number $N$ of uniformly scattered points in the quadrant determine if these points are in the circle (distance less than 1) or not.
+We call the number of points in the circle $M$.
 1. Estimate $\pi$ by computing
 $$
-\pi \approx 4  \frac{N}{M}.
+\pi \approx 4  \frac{M}{N}.
 $$

 \exercise{